Newcastle Circus Arts Complaints, Whistleblowing, and Code of Conduct Breaches Procedures

 -

 The complainant and relevant parties may be interviewed, and written records will be maintained.
+This interview process will acquire all areas of the concern alongside testimonials and recorded evidence (if any) of the complaint.

 -